An official website of the United States government

 If you aren’t satisfied with a product or service, these tips and strategies and can help you resolve the problem.

-Find out what to do if you paid someone you think is a scammer, gave them some personal information, or if they have access to your phone or computer.
+Find out what to do if you paid someone you think is a scammer, or if you gave a scammer your personal information or access to your computer or phone.

 Billed for products you never ordered, or for products you ordered but never got?
 Federal laws protect you.
 Here's what to do.